jonesangga/fungeo/log.md

 #### 16-05-25

+- fix bug: undefined name when doing recursive set canParseArgument to true
+- add ifx for if expression
+- add Then token
 - fix bug: infinite loop because Cond and Inc
 - match fn return type with return expression type
 - new parse_params() and parse_type()